 What should I do if I’m involved in a car accident?

-In serious accidents, immediate medical treatment is necessary.
-Once capable, gather all information about the damage, drivers, insurance plans, and witnesses.
+In serious accidents, immediate medical attention and treatment is necessary.
+When appropriate, it is important to gather all information about the accident, including the names of any drivers and witnesses, insurance information of those involved, and photo evidence of any damage.
 Hold on to medical bills, and hold off on car repair until an attorney makes sure you’re being fairly compensated.

 What can I receive compensation for?

-Car accidents range in severity.
-Depending on your case, your compensation may cover physical injuries, pain and suffering, medical bills, property damage, lost wages, reduced earning capacity, and any miscellaneous expenses applicable.
+Car accidents range in severity and different factors are considered when determining compensation.
+Depending on your case, your compensation may cover any physical injuries, pain and suffering inflicted, cost of medical bills, prolonged medical care, property damage, lost wages, reduced earning capacity, as well as any miscellaneous expenses that are applicable.

 Why do I need a lawyer?